Umuzi-org/tech-department/content/topics/intro-to-tilde/_index.md

 Welcome to Tilde.
 We built it with love.

+Here is little video tour of the first features you'll be interacting with: https://youtu.be/NC7PmQ-3aCg

 If you are new to dev stuff, it's going to look a little weird.
 Don't worry.
 Before you get too deep into how we actually use this thing, it'll be good for you to know a bit about the principles and practices that inspired the design.

 The first thing to know is that software development on a team is hard.
 And most techies work on a team.
 Back in the early days of software development things sucked.
 A lot.
 Software projects generally just failed, even big ones backed by people with really solid technical skills.
 Projects were mostly either late, broken, over-budget or the features were just wrong.
 If you want success in this line of work, knowing how to use tech is just the tip of the iceberg lettice.